Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

   - *Municipal Police*, or *Provider_MPSA* (included)
 - **Median Household Income**, or **MedHouseInc** &#x2013; $10^5$ CAD / person

+(These scaling factors are chosen to make our regression coefficients more interpretable, but when visualizing our results in the form of plots, we switch back to % for *AvgTaxRate* and CAD / person for the remaining expenditure and revenue variables.)

-Our dependent variable is *AvgTaxRate*, which is calculated as a weighted average of the residential and non-residential tax rates in a municipal jurisdiction.
+Our response variable is *AvgTaxRate*, which is calculated as a weighted average of the residential and non-residential tax rates in a municipal jurisdiction.
 (That is&#x2014;as per government formulae, non-residential rates are multiplied by a factor of $1.5$ before being integrated into the calculated